HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

-Determining the expected number of detected and characterized exoplanets for proposed flagship space observatories, such as the upcoming Habitable Worlds Observatory (HWO), is essential for performing key architecture trades and ensuring the success of the mission.
-There are many of these ``yield'' codes that perform these complex calculations which non-exhaustively include simulating astrophysical scenes, simulating observatory performance, scheduling observations, and performing exposure time calculations.
-Being able to directly compare and visualize the inputs and output of different yield codes is important to verify performance, independently validate results, and identify any potential discrepancies.
+Determining the expected number of detected and characterized exoplanets for proposed flagship space observatories, such as the upcoming Habitable Worlds Observatory (HWO), is essential for performing key architecture trades and ultimately ensuring the success of the mission.
+There are many of these "yield" codes that perform these complex calculations which non-exhaustively include simulating astrophysical scenes, simulating observatory performance, scheduling observations, and performing exposure time calculations.
+Being able to directly compare and visualize the inputs and output of different yield codes is therefore incredibly important to verify performance, independently validate results, and identify potential discrepancies.

 # Statement of need